Thomas Cromwell: Lawyer, Member of Parliament, adviser to Wolsey

 For a short while early in 1523 Cromwell became an adviser to Thomas Grey, 2nd Marquess of Dorset, drafting a parliamentary bill to relieve his sponsor of taxation on some property in Cumberland.
 Although the bill was not introduced in the 1523 session of Parliament, this may indicate that the unidentified seat for which Cromwell was returned in that year was Carlisle, Cumberland, to present the Marquess's bill.
-Early in 1524 he become a member of the household of Lord Chancellor Cardinal Wolsey, although initially, he maintained his private legal practice; in that year he was elected a member of Gray's Inn, a lawyers' guild.
+Early in 1524 he became a member of the household of Lord Chancellor Cardinal Thomas Wolsey although, initially, he maintained his private legal practice; in that year he was elected a member of Gray's Inn, a lawyers' guild.
 Cromwell assisted in the dissolution of nearly thirty monasteries to raise funds for Wolsey to found The King's School, Ipswich (1528), and Cardinal College, in Oxford (1529).
-In 1529 Wolsey appointed Cromwell a member of his council, as one of his most senior and trusted advisers.
+In 1527 Wolsey appointed Cromwell a member of his personal council, as one of his most senior and trusted advisers.
 By the end of October of that year, however, Wolsey had fallen from power.
 Cromwell had made enemies by aiding Wolsey to suppress the monasteries, but was determined not to fall with his master, as he told George Cavendish, then a Gentleman Usher and later Wolsey's biographer:I do entend (god wyllyng) this after none, whan my lord hathe dyned to ride to london and so to the Court, where I wyll other make or marre, or ere [before] I come agayn, I wyll put my self in the prese [press] to se what any man is Able to lay to my charge of ontrouthe or mysdemeanor.